-This option specifies which EABI version the produced object files should conform to.
-The following values are recognized: gnu, 4 and 5.

--EB This option specifies that the output generated by the assembler should be marked as being encoded for a big-endian processor.

-Note: If a program is being built for a system with big-endian data and littleendian instructions then it should be assembled with the -EB option, (all of it, code and data) and then linked with the --be8 option.
-This will reverse the endianness of the instructions back to little-endian, but leave the data as big-endian.
+-meabi=ver This option specifies which EABI version the produced object files should con- form to.
+The following values are recognized: gnu, 4 and 5. -EB This option specifies that the output generated by the assembler should be marked as being encoded for a big-endian processor.
+Note: If a program is being built for a system with big-endian data and little- endian instructions then it should be assembled with the '-EB' option, (all of it, code and data) and then linked with the 'be8' option.
+This will reverse the endianness of the instructions back to little-endian, but leave the data as big-endian. -EL This option specifies that the output generated by the assembler should be marked as being encoded for a little-endian processor.
+1 This option specifies that the output of the assembler should be marked as

-- -EL This option specifies that the output generated by the assembler should be marked as being encoded for a little-endian processor. - -k This option specifies that the output of the assembler should be marked as position-independent code (PIC).
+-k This option specifies that the output of the assembler should be marked as position-independent code (PIC).